fivethreeo/django-shop-categories/README.rst

     app/models/__init__.py
     app/models/category.py

-Note: Do not import the model from category.py in __init__.py, the model should NOT be in a "real" models module as this will cause the model to be defined twice.
+Note: Do not import the model from category.py in __init__.py, the model should NOT be in a "real" models module as this will cause the overridden Category model to be defined twice.

 In category.py: